Bobotie recipes are a red meat dish but by substituting with some chickpeas and vegetables you can turn it into a perfectly healthy meal.

 Having drained your cooked chickpeas, then freeze them in cup sized packages.

-Very briefly, homemade bread is a huge step-up in the vitality of your family, but only if you can get healthy flour; millers worldwide are allowed to cheat; they can describe it as "wholemeal" provided they don't remove more than 40% of the grain; that's the germ and bran where the goodness is to be found.
+Very briefly, homemade bread is a huge step-up in the vitality of your family, but only if you can get real flour; millers worldwide are allowed to cheat; they can describe it as "wholemeal" provided they don't remove more than 40% of the grain; that's the germ and bran where the goodness is to be found.
 It's a gross deception.

 Look for the 100% wholemeal sign; or grind your own wheat.
 The grinder below is not stone ground but for the price and very powerful motor, it's great.

 Our German Hawo is top of the range but prohibitively expensive now; but it's twenty years old, and going strong, so I'm pleased that I forked out the extra; it's paid for itself many times over.
 When you buy the best, it hurts only once.
+Think about the Mockmill.

 Millers remove the bran which is where the lignans are found; those are the phytochemicals that prevent breast cancer and lower cholesterol.
 We either make the time and spend the money to prepare good food, or a lot more on chemotherapy and statins.